 While surfing, you are not expected to be fully upright.
 Instead, you should bend a little to lower your center of gravity.
 Also, your knees should be bent while keeping your eyes straightforward to where you are going.

-This way, you can enjoy more traction from your surf wax, enforce more control and increase your board’s responsiveness.
+This way, you can enjoy more traction from your surf wax and traction pads, enforce more control and increase your board’s responsiveness.
 To make smooth moves and turns, use your hips instead of your arms, heels, or toes.

 Do not bend your chest closer to the surfboard.
 However, if you feel the need to do that, bend your knees instead.